Frequently Asked Questions (FAQs)

 Is there a patient support program for VYEPTI?

-With VYEPTI GO, you'll have access to a registered nurse who can answer questions about VYEPTI.
-If you're looking into details of your healthcare insurance coverage or finding treatment locations, talk to your healthcare provider about enrolling in VYEPTI CONNECT for informational support along your treatment journey.
+There are a couple of support options for people who are prescribed VYEPTI.
+With VYEPTI GO, you'll have access to a registered nurse who can answer questions about VYEPTI and more.
+If you're looking into details of your healthcare insurance coverage or finding treatment locations, talk to your healthcare provider about enrolling you in VYEPTI CONNECT for informational support along your treatment journey.

 Is there a way to save on the cost of VYEPTI?

-The VYEPTI CONNECT Copay Assistance Program helps eligible people with commercial insurance pay as little as $0 every 3 months.
-Offer includes 100-mg and 300-mg doses.
+The VYEPTI copay assistance program helps eligible people with commercial insurance pay as little as $0 every 3 months for their VYEPTI infusion.
+Offer includes 100 mg and 300 mg doses.
 Eligibility criteria and program maximums apply.
 This offer is NOT available for people enrolled in Medicare, Medicaid, or any other government healthcare program.
 Please see the full Terms and Conditions.
-Interested in enrolling?
-Check your eligibility.

-Offer includes up to $200 in administration out-of-pocket (OOP) fees per VYEPTI treatment.
-Additionally, the amount you pay may differ by healthcare provider.
+Offer includes up to $200 in administration out-of-pocket fees per VYEPTI treatment.
+Additionally, the amount you pay may differ depending on the healthcare provider administering your infusion.
 Terms and conditions apply.

 My healthcare provider ordered VYEPTI through a specialty pharmacy.
 What does that mean, and what will I have to do?